Ucas has a system in place to check for personal statement plagiarism.

 Relax.
 It’s pretty much inevitable that there will be some overlap or similarities in phrasing with other personal statements.
 It’s nearly impossible to be completely original when there are thousands of applicants all writing about the same thing.
 So long as the ideas are yours and you haven't copied someone else, you'll be fine.

-However if your personal statement’s opening line is something like: “Ever since I was little I’ve wanted to be a…” then you should consider using something more original.
-Avoid clichés at all costs, not because of plagiarism checkers, but because it will help your application.
+However if the sentence in question is something like: “Ever since I was little I’ve wanted to be a…” then you should consider using something more original.
+Avoid clichés wherever you can, not because of plagiarism checkers, but because it will help your application.

 I sent my Ucas application and the deadline is closed, is it safe to post my personal statement online now?

 Not yet!
-Wait until you’ve received your offers and got a university place before you post your personal statement anywhere.
+Wait until you’ve received your offers and have a university place before you post your personal statement anywhere.
 That way you’ll be well out of the danger zone.

 Personal statements won't be checked immediately so you want to avoid the stress of being flagged.